Weyl's law for singular Riemannian manifolds: Auxiliary geometric estimates

 The following theorem was suggested in \cite[p.\ 69]{AlexanderBishop} for complete Riemannian structures with curvature bounded above and injectivity radius bounded below. \begin{lemma} Let $(\M,g)$ be a Riemannian manifold, possibly non-complete.
-Let $(N,h)$ be a closed submanifold with bounded second fundamental form $|II| \leq H$.
-Assume that, on a tube $V_D$ around $N$ of radius $D>0$ at positive distance from the metric boundary of $\M$, we have $\Sec(V_D,g) \leq K$ and $\inj(V_D,g) \geq I$.
+Let $(Z,h)$ be a closed submanifold with bounded second fundamental form $|II| \leq H$.
+Assume that, on a tube $T_D$ around $Z$ of radius $D>0$ at positive distance from the metric boundary of $\M$, we have $\Sec(T_D,g) \leq K$ and $\inj(T_D,g) \geq I$.
 Then it holds

-with the convention that $\pi/\sqrt{K} = \infty$ if $K\leq 0$. \end{lemma} \begin{proof} By Gauss' equation, for all $X,Y,Z,W \in TN$, we have
+with the convention that $\pi/\sqrt{K} = \infty$ if $K\leq 0$. \end{lemma} \begin{proof} By Gauss' equation, for all $X,Y,U,V \in TZ$, we have

-It follows that $\Sec(N,h) \leq K+H^2$.
+It follows that $\Sec(Z,h) \leq K+H^2$.
 By Klingenberg's Lemma,

-where $\ell(\gamma)$ is length the shortest non-trivial closed geodesic in $(N,h)$.
+where $\ell(\gamma)$ is length the shortest non-trivial closed geodesic in $(Z,h)$.
 Let $\gamma$ be such a geodesic, parametrized with unit speed.
 Its curvature in $(\M,g)$ is bounded by

 Assume that $\ell(\gamma) < \min \{2 I,\pi/\sqrt{K},2D\}$.
-In this case, $\gamma$ lies in a ball $B_R$ of $(\M,g)$ with radius $R \leq \tfrac{\pi}{2\sqrt{K}}$ within the injectivity radius of its center, not touching the metric boundary of $(\M,g)$.
-Furthermore, the curvature on $B_R$ is bounded above by $K$.
-By \cite[p.\ 100]{Buser-Karcher-almostflat} any two points in $B_R$ have \emph{in} $B_R$ a unique minimizing geodesic of length $\leq 2R$ joining them.
-As a corollary of Rauch's Theorem \cite[1.30]{CheegerEbin}, geodesic triangles in $B_R$ are thinner than corresponding model triangles in a standard space of constant curvature.
-Thus, $B_R$ is a $\mathrm{CAT}(K)$ space.\footnote{We recall that a $\mathrm{CAT}(K)$ space (also called an $R_K$ domain) is a metric space in which any two points are joined by a unique minimizer and, for any triangle of minimizers of perimeter less than $2\pi/\sqrt{K}$, the distance between points on the triangle is at most equal to the distance between the corresponding points on the model triangle in the simply connected $2$-dimensional space of curvature $K$.}
+In this case, $\gamma$ lies in a ball $B_R$ of $(\M,g)$ with radius $R \leq \tfrac{\pi}{2\sqrt{K}}$ within the injectivity radius of its center, not touching the metric boundary of $(\M,g)$, and the curvature on $B_R$ is bounded above by $K$.
+By \cite[p.\ 100, Proposition 6.4.6 (ii)]{Buser-Karcher-almostflat} for any two points in $B_R$ there exists a unique geodesic joining them, of length $\leq 2R$, and all contained in the interior of $B_R$, In other words $B_R$, considered as a metric space with the induced length metric, has the unique geodesic property (any two points are joined by a unique geodesic).
+As a corollary of Rauch's Theorem \cite[1.30]{CheegerEbin}, geodesic triangles in $B_R$ are thinner than corresponding ones on the model space with constant curvature $K$.
+Thus, $B_R$ is a $\mathrm{CAT}(K)$ space.\footnote{We recall that a $\mathrm{CAT}(K)$ space (also called an $R_K$ domain) is a metric space in which any two points are joined by a unique geodesic and, for any geodesic triangle of perimeter less than $2\pi/\sqrt{K}$, the distance between points on the triangle is at most equal to the distance between the corresponding points on the model triangle in the simply connected $2$-dimensional space of curvature $K$.}